 This model would see a greater role for user groups in a partnership with the land manager and the SA Government.
-It provides for the land manager to focus on core business (forestry operations) and remain a partner in the development of the trail network.
+It provides for the land manager to focus on core business (multi-use forestry land management) and remain a partner in the development of the trail network.
 An example of where this model is in place is Rotorua presented in detail in Appendix A.